 Walking up Kingsland High Road, Egon savoured the invigorating effects of his flat white.
 Hackney used to be one of London’s poorest areas, filled with immigrants and dwellings in need of repair.
 Now, looking at house and rent prices, this was hard to believe.
 Mingling with the multi-cultural crowd, Egon feels like a man of the world, glad to have moved away from his village in Shropshire where monoculture and monothinking had taken over even the more advanced human beings.
 Continue reading →

 ‘The past lies like a nightmare upon the present.’
 (Karl Marx)

-Still befuddled, Egon entered his studio flat, which really was the real-estate agency’s term for bedsit, on Graham Road.
+Still befuddled, Egon enters his studio flat, which really is the real-estate agency’s term for bedsit, on Graham Road.
 There always lingered a slight morbid and musty smell in these Victorian houses and Egon resented the fact that he kept looking at the same four walls.

-The stern police-woman’s superior was leaving Costa, heading for them and Egon decided it was high time to disappear in the crowd.
+The stern police-woman’s superior is leaving Costa, heading for them and Egon decides it is high time to disappear in the crowd.
 Continue reading →